sonic-net/SONiC/doc/mgmt/SONiC_overlay_ConfigDB.md

 - Return default value is optional.
   - Application can read config without default value, also can read config with default value.
-- Backward compatibility with existed code and applications.
+- Backward compatibility with existing code and applications.

 ## 1.2 swss-common return static config from static config overlay

 - Static buffer config stored in static config tables.
 - Return static config is optional.
-  - Application can decide read config with static config or not.
+  - Application can decide read config with static config or not:
+    - When application read static config:
+      - If user overwrite the static config, user config will be return.
+      - If user not overwrite the static config, static config will be return.
+      - If user 'delete' the static config, will return nothing.
+    - When application not read static config, API will only return user config.
+      - If user overwrite the static config, user config will be return.
+      - If user not overwrite the static config, will return nothing.
+      - If user 'delete' the static config, then there also will no user config exist, will return nothing.

-- Backward compatibility with existed code and applications.
+- Backward compatibility with existing code and applications.
-  - For backward compatibility when initialize buffer config from graph, config will be write to both config tables and static config tables.
+  - For backward compatibility when initialize buffer config from minigraph, config will be write to both config tables and static config tables.
   - After code migrate to use static buffer config, static config will only write to static config tables.
   - Static config support delete/revert operation:
     - In some user scenario, user need delete a static config, and also may add config back later.